vujadetech/Haskell-skills/category-theory/category-theory-notes.md

 - Logging composition example (3.2, 25:00): Latter portion of lecture does a deep dive into logging functionality that's requested after other modules are already written in C++.
 He calls it embellished composition specifically since the functions are working on pairs <a, string>.

+- Universal construction (4.1, 14:00, example starts at 18:20) with singleton set.
+For all a, exists f :: a -> () and for all f :: a -> (), g :: a -> () => f = g.
+Counterexample for terminal object: Nat, since that would imply a largest Nat.
+When terminal object exists, it is the largest object.
+So apparently () is larger than all other values in Haskell?

+- Empty set (4.1, 29:00) is initial object.

+- Terminal object is unique up to isomorphism (4.1, 38:00).